 Once back on the boat, I realized, a little too late, that if we were going to make ice cream for tonight it was time to get cracking.
 The store was sold out of ice (hello, New Year's Eve?) but, mercifully, the gas station down the street was still well stocked, and at half the price.

-Nina made a fantastic, picture book perfect bundt cake and the homemade passion fruit ice cream didn't come out too badly either.
+Emma made a fantastic, picture book perfect bundt cake and the homemade passion fruit ice cream didn't come out too badly either.
 Two liters of the stuff disappeared without a trace, except for a few drips on the floor, which Pippin and Charlie soon licked clean.